immutable/ts-immutable-sdk/README.md

 # Getting Started

-The Unified SDK is a monorepo that contains all the packages from different Immutable products.
+The Typescript SDK is a monorepo that contains all the packages from different Immutable products.
 Each product area has its own package within the monorepo, and these packages are imported and re-exported by one root-level package.

 To get started with the SDK, you need to install the dependencies and build the project.
 You can then work with the packages included in the SDK, such as running them in development mode, running tests, building, and linting.